 Kevin became interested in backend development hoping it would open up more opportunities for him.
-His cousin had a friend who had completed the Hatchways co-op program the year before and landed a job at a startup.
+His cousin had a friend who had completed the Hatchways co-op program (here is the latest iteration of this program) the year before and landed a job at a startup.
 This got Kevin interested in it.
 While he had learned much on his own, a work environment where he was part of a team communicating with others and getting real work experience was invaluable.
 Hatchways supported Kevin through the job searching process with behavioural and technical interview prep, and with soft skills like following up to emails.

 Before signing up with Hatchways Kevin had been applying to jobs.
 In a two month span he would apply to about 300 jobs and only manage to get five interviews - none going further than the technical interview.
 After Hatchways Kevin was getting a higher number of interviews and getting further and deeper into them.
 In a handful of months he had four or five final interviews.
 While it was always hard getting that close and then falling short in the last round, in the back of his mind Kevin knew that it was only a matter of time now.
 He was getting closer and closer and if he kept going, kept putting in the work and getting back to the grind it would pay off.
 It’s one of the things he says he’s most proud of, bouncing back from rejection and continuing to work on his skills so he could come back stronger.